-If you’re working with APIs, learning how to send POST requests using cURL is a must.
-It’s one of the most straightforward ways to test endpoints, upload data, or interact with servers — all from your terminal.
+If you’re a developer working with APIs, learning how to send POST requests using cURL is a mandatory thing.
+It is one of the most easiest ways to test endpoints, upload data or interact with servers, all from your terminal.

-In this post, we’ll show you how to send POST requests using cURL, including how to send JSON, XML, files, form data, and more.
+In this post, we will show you how to send POST requests using cURL, how to send JSON, XML, files, form data.

 Step 1: Is cURL Installed?